walshbr/walshbr.github.io/pages/pedagogy.md

 order: 4
 ---

-In addition to the specific courses below, you can find a number of my thoughts on pedagogy by checking out the <a href="/archive">blog archive</a>.
+In addition to the specific courses below, you can find a number of my thoughts on pedagogy on the <a href="/archive">blog archive</a>.

 <div class="divider"></div>